simeonadda/SiMON-Says/README.md

 A "good" and "bad" sound was added so the user could determine whether the sequence it was correct or not.

+Session Storage was used to save and log the high score of the game.
+As long as your browser is open, your high score will be saved.
+Once you exit the browser your high score will be reset.
+Local storage would allow you to exit the browser and still have your high score when the browser is opened.

 ## Unsolved Problems
 I have a few bugs that really BUGGED me and I believe I would be able to fix with a little more knowledge and refactoring.